madskjeldgaard/vortex/README.md

 The name is meant to illustrate the fact that there is a continuous, turbulent flow and that the sounds and movements of the performer disappear in this fluid motion.

+## About this repository
+The system is open sourced and liberally licensed for anyone to be inspired by.
+That said, it is a work in progress and designed specifically for the author's own work flow so please don't expect any support :)

 ## VortexFlux: Trajectories and control data warping
 ![trajectory](documentation/trajectory.png)